-The availability of an accurate, automated, bedside glucose monitoring system would allow for the early detection of incidents of hypoglycemia, hyperglycemia and glycemic variability, enabling clinicians to proactively manage their patients to maintain the right glucose control.
+The availability of an accurate, automated, bedside glucose monitoring system would allow for the early detection of incidents of hypoglycemia, hyperglycemia and glycemic variability, enabling clinicians to proactively manage their patients to maintain glucose control.

 Today’s blood glucose monitoring methods suffer from a variety of error sources that can put ICU patients at risk for insulin titration inaccuracies.4 Measurement of blood glucose concentration in ICUs is generally intermittent, with analysis performed with either point-of-care glucose meters or blood gas analyzers.

 Blood gas analyzers are accurate, but take considerable time, limiting the number of samples.
 Measurements by glucose meters are more rapid and less burdensome on nursing staff, but are often confounded by the use of capillary blood and associated error.5,6 Even the more efficient glucose meters have been shown to be a burden on nursing time.7

 Sending samples to the hospital central laboratory provides highly accurate measurements, but the turnaround time makes real-time measurements impossible.

 Benefits of Maintaining the Right Level of Glucose Control